BLawrence426/High-Altitude-Balloon-Senior-Capstone-Project/README.md

 ## Flight Test Data Comparison to Simulation Code

 And just because I had to do it for our presentation and final report for the class this project was for, here are the plots that I created that compares the data collected from our Flight Test to the code I wrote that simulated our weather balloon launching.
+The code itself is located in the [MATLAB Comparison](MATLAB-Comparison-Plots-And-Code) folder!
 The first one is temperature:

 <img src=MATLAB-Comparison-Plots-And-Code/Temperature-Comparison-Plot.png width='500'>